School of Humanities & Behavioral Science

 - Public relations major

-- Public relations major with event planning concentration
+- Major in Public relations with an event planning concentration

-- Public relations major with social media concentration
+- Major in Public relations with a social media concentration

 - There is also an optional 3-year degree track